ippan/clover/README.md

 # Clover

-a toy language created in Rust
+a scripting language created in Rust

 still in development~